 The best time to go for powder skiing in Niseko is January when it barely stops snowing.
 It’s also very cold (-10c to -15c) and often windy and is rare to get a sunny day.
 February is the next most reliable time, when the base has built up and there are still many dumps interspersed with fair weather.
 Christmas and New Year holidays, January (Australian school holidays) and Chinese New Year are busy times – lift lines can be very long and accommodation can book up quickly.
-(In 2017 Chinese New Year falls on January 28 (which is early) and so the peak period finishes on February 2/3.
+(In 2019 Chinese New Year falls on February 5th) and so the peak period finishes the week following.

-If you don't have children then the period from the end of Chinese New Year until mid-February is an excellent time of year to visit; there is great powder, the crowds are dissipating and accommodation prices often drop (a bit).
-Late February is also good, there's good but less frequent snowfall (very occasionally there might be some rain down low), fewer people and lower prices.
+If you don't have children then the period from the end of Chinese New Year until mid-late February is an excellent time of year to visit; there is great powder, the crowds are dissipating and accommodation prices often drop (a bit).
+By late February there's good but less frequent snowfall (very occasionally there might be some rain down low), fewer people and lower prices.

 Early to mid March can be an excellent time to visit, with occasional dumps of snowfalls (often big), more chances of sunshine, quieter slopes and better prices and availablity on accommodation.
 However there are also chances of warmer periods and rain (which will often be followed by snow).

 Mid-December can also be a good time – it’s quiet and relatively easy to get accommodation.
 There’s snow, often in big dumps, but powder days can be hit and miss.
 Early December is a bit risky - usually it starts snowing reliably and frequently around mid-December.